 We have taken note of your recommendation and have incorporated additional discussion regarding the reliability outcomes of measures in previous studies.
 We discussed the divergence in reliability compared to Reaction Time and efficiency measures and its potential implications for individual variability.
 Regarding the reliability of model parameters, we also include results compared with existing research.
 We hope that future studies will delve deeper into this aspect to provide further insights.

+“Previous studies also found that the standard drift-diffusion model did not fit the data from matching task (Groulx et al., 2020).
+Additionally, the reliability of parameters derived from other cognitive models, such as reinforcement learning models (Eckstein et al., 2022), has also been found to be unsatisfactory.
+These findings called for a more principled approach when modelling behavioral data to more accurately capture the fundamental cognitive processes at play (e.g., Wilson & Collins, 2019), instead of applying the standard models blindly.”
 Reviewer Comment 3.3— Minor

 Reviewer Comment 3.3.1— Transition between pg.
 5/ 6.
 “Out of those 6 requests, 3 papers provided us with [useable] trial-level data”.
 I would stop this paragraph here.